fa-patrik/fa-client-app-agent/README.md

 ## Deployment

 You can deploy a custom FA Client Portal to your FA Platform environment such that the application is hosted as a part of the FA Platform.
 By following the below instructions, your build files will eventually be uploaded to /public/portal directly in the FA Platform.
-FA's server side routing makes sure incoming requests are routed properly to the /public/portal/index.html.

-Contact FA Customer Services to set up separate test and production urls (for example https://myportal.test.com and https://myportal.com) routing to /public/portal/index.html in your test and production environments.
+Contact FA Customer Services to set up separate test and production urls (for example https://myportal.test.com and https://myportal.com) routing to your test and production deployments.

 ### Deploying to your production or test environment
 * (Optional) Update the *homepage* variable in the *package.json* to the appropriate context root.
 The default value is "", assuming that the FA Client Portal will run at root ("/").
 If you have a separate url as described above, you can leave the homepage value as is.
 However, it might be interesting to know that subdirectories to /public in FA Platform can be accessed directly from https://myenv.fasolutions.com/public/someSubdirectory, meaning that you hypothetically can host your client portal under the context of, for example, /public/portal.
 If so, you can change the homepage value to /public/portal, and after following the below steps, be able to access the app from https://myenv.fasolutions.com/public/portal.